Add-ons

 | Duplicity rules | Only ascending values are accepted.
 If multiple sources are connected, the highest value is selected.
 When step values are zero or null, they fall back to the last known valid value. |

-| Data structure | The event is delivered in steps_event format, including datetime, user_id, data source, and accumulated steps. |
+| Data structure | The event is delivered in steps_event format, including datetime, user_id, data_source, and accumulated steps. |

-| Notification Webhook (Optional) | If a fetch failure occurs (timeout, authentication error, quota limit), a notification is sent to the client's Notification Webhook (if it has one). |
+| Notification Webhook (optional) | If a fetch failure occurs (timeout, authentication error, quota limit), a notification is sent to the client's Notification Webhook, when one is configured. |

 {